algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 3.1.6 - Icons

-Icons are used to represent resources, controls, and information in the game.
+Icons are used to represent resources, controls, and information in **Carbon Control**.
 The game will feature the following icons:

 | Name       | Description                              | Image                                                                 |
 | ---------- | ---------------------------------------- | --------------------------------------------------------------------- |